pic

 end

-To illustrate the notation with a concrete scenario, let's revisit the map function example and rewrite it using a do-block.
+To illustrate this notation with a concrete scenario, let's revisit the example with the map function and rewrite it using a do-block.

 x = [1, 2, 3]